Pelmeshek1706/Pelmeshek1706/SKILLS.md

 # Personal profile of ML engineering skills

-⬜ Optional, 🟦 Required for all, 🟨 Required for js, 🟩 Learned, 🟥 Declined
+⬜ Optional, 🟦 Required for all, 🟩 Learned, 🟥 Declined

 ## Macine Learning